aabhaasvineetmallik/sorting_scripts/README.md

 * If you come across any free opensource tool which surpasses what is being achieved here then please let us know.

 * If you want to improve on it, feel free to fork it.
-Or you want to join as a contributor then email the lead author Aabhaas (aabhaas.iiser@gmail.com).
+Or, if you want to join as a contributor then email the lead author Aabhaas (aabhaas.iiser@gmail.com).